5/7/2025

 Chief Financial Officer

-proud of the results.
-Yeah, I mean, I would just add, you know, look, our revenue growth rate was just over 25% for the quarter and we're just under 22% last year.
-To one right?
-So, all in all, I would say we felt pretty good.
-Again, as, as George mentioned, we had a really nice speed on even which just continued financial discipline in terms of running the business.
-So, the last thing I'll mention is our operating cash flow actually in Q1 was equivalent to our operating cash flow for all of last year.
-So, and obviously cash is pretty important element of our financial model as well.
+Yeah.
+I mean, I would just add, you know, our revenue growth rate was just over 25% for the quarter and was just under 22% last year, Q1, right?
+So all in all, I would say we felt pretty good.
+And again, as George mentioned, we, you know, had a really nice beat on EBITDA. which just, you know, continued, you know, financial discipline in terms of running the business.
+So the last thing I'll mention is our operating cash flow actually in Q1 was equivalent to our operating cash flow for all of last year.
+So, and obviously cash is a pretty important element of our financial model as well.
 So we feel really good about the results.

 speaker